NanaNyarko/CDE-ETL-Git-and-Linux-Project/README.md

 ./etl_script.sh
 ```

-`export` stores the download address in a variable.
-The script then
+`export` stores the download link in a variable.
+The script then uses
-uses `curl` to actually fetch and save the file using that variable,
+`curl` to actually fetch and save the file using that variable, `awk`
-`awk` to clean it up, and `cp` to load the final version into `Gold/`.
+to clean it up, and `cp` to load the final version into `Gold/`.

 ## Reproduction Steps

-1. **Create a project folder and add the scripts**:
+1. **Create the project folder and write the scripts**:
 ```bash
    mkdir etl-project
    cd etl-project